alexteghipco/brainSurfer/README.md

 # brainSurfer
 brainSurfer is (I'd like to think) a powerful surface space visualization toolbox for MATLAB.

+It has lots of functionalities, which you can read about in the features section (or hover over the buttons).
+My personal favorites include its ability to turn clusters into contours, to create 3D or 2D colormaps and plot 3D or 2D overlays, as well as the ability to modulate the transparency of a subset of data within an overlay, or to use a completely different overlay to modulate the transparency of an overlay.
+It also some nifty features for manipulating and getting cluster-level data.

 *NOTE* This software is provided as is.
 I built it to display some brains for me, and while I've tried to make it as user-friendly as possible, it's still in the process of being updated, and may not work on your machine/setup.
-While the code has been updated to (in theory) suppport Windows OS, it has only been debugged on macOS Mojave (most versions) in MATLAB (most versions from 2016 - 2018).
+While the code has been updated to (in theory) suppport Windows OS, it has only been debugged on macOS Mojave and in MATLAB versions between 2017 and 2019.

 Report all bugs to Alex Teghipco @ alex.teghipco@uci.edu!

-# The boring stuff: What's new in this version?
-- A new toolbar for settings

-The toolbar now contains all of the options for editing your underlay, the cluster editor, and the ability to mask overlays.
-New functions added to the toolbar include the ability to convert between TAL and MNI for nifti images (volume space), an option to show the entire colorbar rather than threshold it by colors that exist in your current overlay, the ability to generate a quick histogram of the data in the current selection, and the ability to save and load settings from previous maps (including the data for that map if you so choose).

--  Totally revamped GUI, including new button layout to make access to common functions for manipulating statistical maps easier

-Buttons have been moved around the overlay selection listbox.
-New functions include the ability to delete all overlays in the selection listbox and to copy the settings for one overlay and apply them to as many other overlays as you want.
-I've also added a multioverlay settings GUI that allows for much greater control of visualization when multiple overlays are selected.

-- Lots of under the hood updates

-Lots of bugs for changing colormaps, lighting, taking screenshots, modulating transparency have been fixed. brainSurfer.m is now faster, (better) commented, and better organized (including variable structures).
-There is still work to do here, so stay tuned.
-You can also now resize all GUIs.

-- Colormap editor

-There is now a dedicated GUI for creating your own colormaps that provides realtime feedback.
-Colormap storage/loading is much more efficient now.

-- Make 2D overlays

-3d overlays were here, now make 2d overlays in case you don't like transparency as your 2nd dimension (see plotOverlay2D)

-# The boring stuff: warnings and bugs
-These are some current issues that will be fixed in the future

-- modulate transparency has some bugs

-Should work fine unless you have a map with both positive and negative values, in which case the transparency modulated 2D colormap that is generated is inaccurate.
-The real data plotted over that colormap should be translated across the x-axis.

-- some options in the menu are not ready yet

-There will be a GUI for creating 2D/3D colormaps but it's not ready yet (use the scripts on their own).
-Cluster correction is not supported yet.
-Statistical analysis is not yet supported. volume viewer is not yet supported.

-# TL;DR
-- brainSurfer is a MATLAB toolbox for visualizing, thresholding, and manipulating surface space data.

--It has lots of functionalities, which you can read about in the features section.
-My personal favorites include its ability to turn clusters into contours, to create 3D or 2D colormaps and plot 3D or 2D overlays, as well as the ability to modulate the transparency of a subset of data within an overlay, or to use a completely different overlay to modulate the transparency of an overlay.
-It also some nifty features for manipulating and getting cluster-level data.

-- It can also project volume space data in 2mm MNI volume space onto an fsaverage surface using a registration fusion approach (see dependencies section for more info)

-*Note*: brainSurfer also uses a few different methods for trying to preserve boundaries in thresholded volume space maps that are transformed into surface space.
-You may or may not agree with these approaches, so check the documentation before relying on them.

-- Just hover over buttons/input boxes to get some help with what they do.

 # Getting started
 1) Plop all of these files in any directory you want.